Darraghmcalone/trivia-quiz/README.md

 ## Features for Trivia Quiz
 - Retrieve random questions, choices and answers from the Open Trivia API.
 - The chosen answer changes colour if the answer is correct or incorrect.
-- An animated progress bar keeps tracks of the number of questions answered.
+- An animated progress bar keeps track of the number of questions answered.
 - Keeps score of the user's correct answers in local storage.
-- Leaderboard retrieves top 10 high scores from the Firebase database.
+- Leaderboard retrieves the top 10 high scores from the Firebase database.
 - A 10-second timer for each question.
 - A screen for users to select from 9 different Question categories.